What's the best way to control buckthorn and protect native plants? FMR investigates.

 FMR ecologists and interns will also be conducting breeding bird surveys and orchid surveys to track changes to these populations as restoration continues.

 FMR will be hosting the first volunteer event at Hampton Woods this spring to remove garlic mustard.
 This invasive plant is known for taking over large swaths of natural areas — but it is not yet abundant at this site.
-Come help us reduce it before it takes over!
+Come help us reduce it before it spreads!

 This research project and the upcoming volunteer event will help protect and support the growth of important native habitat.
 Hampton Woods Wildlife Management Area is known for many stunning native plants, such as yellow ladyslipper (above).